ACharbonneau/ubiquitous-succotash/README.md

 mySQL 5.7

-TLDR;
+TLDR:

 1. Make a main directory
 2. Clone repo into that directory
 3. Change hardcoded file paths to snp files if necessary
-4. Run script 0_GetData.sh, from the main directory to download all the raw data.
+4. Run script 0_GetData.sh, from the main directory to download all the raw SNP data
 > bash ubiquitous-succotash/0_GetData.sh

-5. Run individual scripts from '1_preprocess'.
-Most can just be run with bash, i.e. `bash scriptname`, but a few are fiddly and need individual lines run
+5. Each SNP dataset needs it's own unique processing pipeline, all of these are in the '1_preprocess' folder and can be run in any order, or in parallel.
+Most can just be run with bash, i.e. `bash scriptname`, but a few are fiddly and need individual lines run, or <sigh> require setting up and querying a MySQL server.

-6. Run 2_LDSR_wave1.sh
+6. Most of the phenotype data is controlled access and must be downloaded *manually and individually*.
+Filenames and links to the data portals for these files are provided in the **Traits** section below.
+These files must be saved in a folder called "ss" in the main directory
+7. Run 2_LDSR_wave1.sh which processes all of the above files into a LDSR run

 ## Files